rfbaylon/Database-Design/25su2-Project-Template/README.md

 ## Repo Structure

-- `./app` – Frontend Streamlit app for user interaction
+- `./app` – Frontend Streamlit app for user interaction  .
-- `./api` – Backend REST API (Flask) to handle business logic and database communication
+- `./api` – Backend REST API (Flask) to handle business logic and database communication.
-- `./database-files` – SQL scripts to initialize and seed the MySQL database
+- `./database-files` – SQL scripts to initialize and seed the MySQL database with mock data.
-- `./datasets` – Folder for datasets (if needed)
+- `./datasets` – Folder for datasets (if needed).
-- `docker-compose.yaml` – Configuration to start the app, API, and MySQL database containers
+- `docker-compose.yaml` – Configuration to start the app, API, and MySQL database containers.

 ---